RayPT808/activitytracker/README.md

 ## 1. Purpose

-The Activity Tracker saves the key details of a training or recreactional activity  in the most simple, straightforward way.
-It is useful for anyone who wants to record their sport or recreational activities, and wants to monitor their progress over time.
-Because of it's simplicity it doesn't create an overwhelming feeling in the user caused by too much and complicated data, instead brings back the focus on the key thing, the training itself.
-There are far more advanced applications/ platforms out there, they provide a lot more details, which eventually becomes the problem.
-The usres will focus much more on certain metrics and when some targets are not met it will have a negative impact on the users' behavoiur, motivation.
-Certanly when one is competeing for her/his country or doing competitive sports for living all the data is needed to make improvements.
+The Activity Tracker saves the key details of a training or recreational activity  in the simplest, straightforward way.
+It is useful for anyone who wants to record their sport or recreational activities and wants to monitor their progress over time.
+Because of its simplicity, it doesn't create an overwhelming feeling in the user caused by too much and complicated data, instead bringing back the focus on the key thing, the training itself.
+There are far more advanced applications/ platforms out there, which provide a lot more details, which eventually become the problem.
+The users will focus much more on certain metrics, and when some targets are not met, it will have a negative impact on the users' behavior, motivation.
+Certainly, when one is competing for her/his country or doing competitive sports for a living, all the data is needed to make improvements.
 But for the majority few key details are enough to be healthy and create good habits.
-The Activity Tracker is a full stack web application and was built using Django, Python, Bootstrap, PostgreSQL, React.
+The Activity Tracker is a full-stack web application and was built using Django, Python, Bootstrap, PostgreSQL, and React.

 ## 2. Features

-- **Navbar** Clean, consitent navbar across the pages.
+- **Navbar** Clean, consistent navbar across the pages.
 Clicking on the icon/logo directs the user back to the main page.

 ![Navbar](assets/images/navbar.png)

-- **About Field** The About (Us) page gives a short description for the visitor of what the application does.
+- **About Field** The About (Us) page gives a short description to the visitor of what the application does.

 ![About](assets/images/desktopabout.png)

-- **Registration Validation** The registration form is using standard validations to highlight any error for the user in case of wrong or missing details.
+- **Registration Validation** The registration form uses standard validations to highlight any errors for the user in case of wrong or missing details.

     - **Existing User**: Registration will not proceed when a new user selects a previously saved user name.